christopher-rowe/spotify_modeling/README.md

 ## Working with the Spotify API
 There are a lot of great resources for getting started with the Spotify API.
 Just search the internet and you will find a wide variety of Medium articles and blog posts walking through the process.
 It does require registering an application with Spotify.
 A lot of folks seem to use the [Stotipy](https://spotipy.readthedocs.io/en/2.13.0/) python library for interacting with the API.
 I use a bit of the Stopipy library in this project, but mostly just use the Requests library, because the [API](https://developer.spotify.com/documentation/web-api/) is so thoroughly and clearly documented.

+Parameters in the code/config.py file will have to be updated to reflect your personal authentication details.

 ## Qualitative Progress Notes
 - First cycle: I used only the models fit on my streaming history to identify candidate tracks, I didn't incorporate genre into the models, and I retained the top 5\% performing tracks as candidates.
 I got some good candidates, but I got more bad candidates, and I got a really high proportion of classical songs (e.g., Bach, Mozart).